 Cheng played with the idea of reflections throughout the space by introducing high gloss white floors that mirror the dynamic interior architecture.
 While outside, the pond creates a dramatic reflection of the exterior shape of the chapel.

-Photography By Danny Cheng Interiors
+Danny Cheng Interiors